Barbara Love: Lesbian feminist

 While Kate Millett was speaking about sexual liberation at Columbia University in 1970, a woman in the audience asked her, "Why don't you say you're a lesbian, here, openly.
 You've said you were a lesbian in the past."
 Millett hesitantly responded, "Yes, I am a lesbian".
 A couple of weeks later, Time's December 8, 1970 article "Women's Lib: A Second Look" reported that Millett admitted she was bisexual, which it said would likely discredit her as a spokesperson for the feminist movement because it "reinforce[d] the views of those skeptics who routinely dismiss all liberationists as lesbians."
 In response, two days later a press conference was organized by Love and Ivy Bottini in Greenwich Village which led to a statement in the name of 30 lesbian and feminist leaders which declared their "solidarity with the struggle of homosexuals to attain their liberation in a sexist society".

 Love made an appearance on The Phil Donahue Show in 1970 and on PBS' David Susskind Show in 1971, along with six other lesbians, including Lilli Vincenz and Barbara Gittings.
 They were among the first open lesbians to appear on television in the US, and debated long-held stereotypes about gays with Susskind.
 A week after her appearance on the David Susskind Show, a middle-aged couple approached Gittings in the supermarket to claim, "You made me realize that you gay people love each other just the way Arnold and I do."

 In their essay Is Women's Liberation a Lesbian Plot published in the book Women in a Sexist Society (1971), Sydney Abbott and Love gave their opinion about lesbians’ role in the women's liberation movement:

 Regarding the way in which lesbians represented the ultimate liberated women, Love said in 1972:

 That year, at a national NOW conference in California, Arlie Scott led an effort that resulted in NOW passing a resolution asserting that lesbianism is a feminist issue.
 Friedan endorsed the lesbian rights resolution at the International Women's Year conference in Houston in 1976.

 Abbott and Love left Radicalesbians and formed 26 consciousness-raising groups in the late 1970s.
 Sidney Abbott, Kate Millett, Phyllis Birkby, Alma Routsong, and Artemis March were among the members of CR One, the first lesbian-feminist consciousness-raising group.

 Psychiatric diagnosis

 There used to be a record in the Diagnostic and Statistical Manual of Mental Disorders (DSM) for homosexuality.
 Barbara Gittings, Love, and other lesbian and gay people made a presentation in 1971 to the American Psychiatric Association (APA) that influenced the December 15, 1973 decision to remove homosexuality from the DSM.
-Two diagnosis remained "ego-dystonic homosexuality" and "sexual disturbance disorder".
+Two diagnoses remained in the DSM: "ego-dystonic homosexuality" and "sexual disturbance disorder".